Provisional Government of the Republic of Korea 대한민국 임시정부 (大韓民國臨時政府)

 The Korean Provisional Army

-The KPG coordinated armed resistance against the Imperial Japanese Army during the 1920s and 1930s.
-This struggle culminated in the formation of the Korean Volunteer Corps in 1938 and the Korean Liberation Army in 1940, bringing together all Korean resistance groups in exile.
+The Korean Provisional Government (KPG) coordinated armed resistance against the Imperial Japanese Army during the 1920s and 1930s.
+This struggle culminated in the formation of the Korean Volunteer Corps in 1938 and the Korean Liberation Army (KLA) in 1940, bringing together all Korean resistance groups in exile.
 A fact that is highly disputed by the North Korean Government.
 On Dec.
 9, 1941, only two days after the Japanese surprise attack on Pearl Harbor, the KPG declared war against the Axis powers.
-The Liberation Army took part in allied action in China and parts of Southeast Asia.
-They fought in India, and in Burma (Myanmar) with some members serving with Merrill’s Marauders, as well as in Saipan in the Mariana Islands, and in the Philippines.
+The Korean Liberation Army took part in allied action in China and parts of Southeast Asia.
+They fought in India, Saipan, the Mariana Islands, the Philippines, and in Burma (Myanmar) with some members serving with Merrill’s Marauders.
 These efforts resulted in a guarantee from China, the United States, and the British in the Cairo Conference of a liberated Korea in the future.
 This was reaffirmed by the Soviets, the United States, and the British in the Potsdam Declaration.
-Late in World War II, the Korean Liberation Army was preparing an assault against Japanese forces in Korea with the assistance of the US Office of Strategic Services (OSS).
-But the assault never occurred because on August 15, 1945, the Japanese empire collapsed and Korea gained its independence a few weeks later, ending 35 years of a brutal Japanese occupation.
+Late in World War II, the Korean Liberation Army was preparing infiltration and sabotage operations against Japanese forces in Korea with the assistance of the US Office of Strategic Services (OSS 전략첩보국).3 On August 2, 1945, the Japanese empire collapsed.
+Word of the surrender reached the Liberation Army the day before their scheduled departure for Korea.
+Thus ended 35 years of a brutal Japanese occupation.

 As far as I can determine, there were no Orders or Medals issued by the Korean Provisional Government.
 However, the uniforms, patches, badges, etc. are highly collected.
 At the end of World War II, the Korean Liberation Army was allowed back into Korea.
 Unfortunately, several KLA soldiers entering Korea, were arrested as spies because they were wearing American Uniforms.
-These individuals were trained by the American Office of Strategic Services (OSS Detachment 202) and were supposed to be in American uniforms.
-Not wanting a repeat incident, the Americans Military Government in Korea (USAMGIK) told the KLA that they could only return to Korea in civilian clothes.
-Most of the KLA insignia was lost at that time.
-These KLA Cap Badges rarely come up for sale.
-This is an area of collecting that is filled with land mines, since high-quality reproductions are known.
+These individuals were trained by the American Office of Strategic Services (OSS Detachment 202) as part of Operation Eagle 독수리작전, and were supposed to be in American uniforms.
+Not wanting a repeat incident, the United States Army Military Government in Korea (USAMGIK) told the KLA (and KPG) members that they could only return to Korea in civilian clothes.
+Most of the KLA insignia was lost at that time and rarely come up for sale.
+This is an area of collecting that is filled with land mines, because high-quality reproductions are known.
 Some originals are serial numbered.
+USAMGIK never gave official recognition to the Korean Provisional Government or to the Korean Liberation Arm.
+Korean history might have been significantly different if they had.

 Independence bonds of the Provisional Government of the Republic of Korea 대한민국 임시정부 독립공채